-CARMELL CORPORATION APPOINTS NEW CEO FOLLOWING ADDITION TO THE RUSSELL MICROCAP INDEX
+Carmell Corporation Appoints New CEO Following Addition to the Russell Microcap Index

-Carmell Corp (NASDAQ:CTCX)PITTSBURGH, PA, UNITED STATES, July 29, 2024 /EINPresswire.com/ -- Beauty Pioneer, Kendra Bracken-Ferguson Appointed CEO of Carmell Corporation To Champion a Technological Revolution in Regenerative Skincare and Haircare and Build Beauty and Wellness Platform
+Beauty Pioneer Kendra Bracken-Ferguson Appointed CEO of Carmell Corporation To Champion a Technological Revolution in Regenerative Skincare and Haircare and Build Beauty and Wellness Platform

 Kendra’s appointment comes at a pivotal moment of growth for the Company.
 Since its business combination in July 2023, the Company has completed a pivot towards skincare, recruited a top-tier Scientific Advisory Board, developed and tested 12 skincare products aimed at retail and medspa use, scaled up in-house manufacturing and packaging, built an D2C customer channel integrated with a finance enterprise resource planning and logistics backbone, lowered cash burn by more than 50%, raised $3 million from external investors and commenced commercial sales.
 The Company was also added to the Russell Microcap Index in June 2024.